ritua2/greyfish/cloud-distributed/README.md

 The instructions on the usage of the script are defined inside script as comments.
 Also, a video has been recorded to demonstarte the usage of the script.
 Link to the video: https://youtu.be/LG430D0IpeU

+* **User-Interface node**

 A User-Interface could be also set up on any node to interact with distributed greyfish.
 It is recommended that iy is setup on the separate node than the nodes listed at the top of the page.
-Also this is optional, grreyfish can also be accesed using pilot script.
+Also this is optional, greyfish can also be accesed using pilot script.

-* **User-Interface node**

 Note: Can only be completed after installing the manager node, access node and storage nodes with the APIs and database containers being active